mbowe4/Notes/Spring Boot.md

 2. _Bean is cleanedup/torndown_

 * to define setup/teardown for a bean, declare `<bean>` with **init-method** and/or **destroy-method** parameters
+* POJO that is managed by the container -> the lifecycle is managed by Spring

 ### Annotations: